jenkinsci/kobiton-integration-plugin/README.md

-# Jenkins Integration
+# Kobiton Plugin

-## Introduction

 This plugin provides additional functionality for user to interact with Kobiton platform and services:

-- 🌴 Upload application to Kobiton Apps Repository.
+- Upload application to Kobiton Apps Repository.

-- 🌴 Update version for application in Kobiton Apps Repository.
+- Update version for application in Kobiton Apps Repository.

 ## Installation